Making our first GIF & GIF Post Narratives!

 What makes a successful, compelling and engaging Blog Post?

-We have a contrast and a result to work from now that we have published our first assignment, looking back, did you cover all of these aspects listed below? (you can always edit and update your existing posts, I highly encourage it!)
+We have a contrast and a result to work from now that we have published out first assignment, looking back, did you cover all of these aspects listed below? (you can always edit and update your existing posts!)

 - is thoughtful with your post titles – How will your audience know what the post is about if you don’t make this clear and engaging?